JPFrancoia/JPFrancoia.github.io/_posts/2020-08-01-home-made-weather-station.md

 - Sometimes the messages sent to the MQTT server would never arrive

 Solving the hardware issues was straightforward: better soldering of the components and less frequent measurements.
 Solving the network issues proved to be harder.
 It turns out the wifi antenna on this kind of board isn't really good (for a board costing less than 10€, no surprise...).
-So instead of letting the station communicate directly with my main router, I turned a Raspberry pi 4 that I had in a drawer into a network bridge.
-I plugged a wifi dongle into the Pi to give it an additional wifi interface (the Raspberry pi models 3 and 4 already have an internal wifi chip).
+So instead of letting the station communicate directly with my main router (which is far away from the final position of the weather station), I turned a Raspberry pi 4 that I had in a drawer into a network bridge.
+The Pi acts like a relay, and I positioned it close to the station.
+To do that I plugged a wifi dongle into the Pi to give it an additional wifi interface (the Raspberry pi models 3 and 4 already have an internal wifi chip).
 Then I created a small network on one wifi interface so that the weather station could communicate with the Pi.
 This small network is isolated from the Internet.
 The station sends its data to the Pi via this small network, but the Pi is connected directly to my main router via its other wifi interface (coming from its internal wifi chip).

 <p align="center">
   <img width="700" src="{{ site.baseurl }}/images/station/wifi_bridge.jpg">